PratikBarhate/question-classification/README.md

 #### Execution

+###### `bin` executable files are helpful only for Linux or macOS users.
+Microsoft users please execute the python modules by matching your requirement from the shell scripts.

 _Check your systems' text encoding scheme.
 It is set to `text_file_encoding = "utf8"`, can be changed in `qc.utils.file_ops.py`._

 1. Go to the project directory.